-- PHY 201 College Physics I (and laboratory, PHY 101L) PHY 202 College Physics II (and laboratory, PHY 102L) PHY 211 Classical Mechanics I PHY 212 Classical Mechanics II PHY 331 Electricity and Magnetism I PHY 332 Electricity and Magnetism II PHY 333 Thermal and Statistical Physics (and laboratory, PHY 333L) PHY 335 Modern Optics (and laboratory, PHY 335L) PHY 421 Modern Physics I (and laboratory, PHY 421L) PHY 422 Modern Physics II (and laboratory, PHY 422L) PHY 423 Mathematical Physics
+- 1. Completion of all of the following courses: - PHY 201 College Physics I (and laboratory, PHY 101L) - PHY 202 College Physics II (and laboratory, PHY 102L) - PHY 211 Classical Mechanics I - PHY 212 Classical Mechanics II - PHY 331 Electricity and Magnetism I - PHY 332 Electricity and Magnetism II - PHY 333 Thermal and Statistical Physics (and laboratory, PHY 333L) - PHY 335 Modern Optics (and laboratory, PHY 335L) - PHY 421 Modern Physics I (and laboratory, PHY 421L)

-''' PHY 490 Advanced Special Topics in Theoretical Physics PHY 491 Advanced Special Topics in Experimental Physics '''

-- 3. Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all lower level Physics courses contributing to the major.
+- PHY 422 Modern Physics II (and laboratory, PHY 422L) - PHY 423 Mathematical Physics - 2.
+Completion of one of the following courses: - PHY 490 Advanced Special Topics in Theoretical Physics - PHY 491 Advanced Special Topics in Experimental Physics - 3.
+Additional requirements and things to note: - a.
+A grade of "C-" or better is required in all lower level Physics courses contributing to the major. - b.

-- b.
 A cumulative grade-point average of 2.0 or higher is required for all courses contributing to the major. - c.
 PHY 201 should be taken after or concurrently with Calculus I and preferably in the freshman year. - d.
 PHY 202 should be taken after or concurrently with Calculus II and preferably in the freshman year. - e.
 PHY 211 should be taken after or concurrently with Calculus III and is suggested for the sophomore year. - f.
 PHY 212 is suggested for the sophomore year. - g.
 Evaluation by, and consultation with, Physics faculty is generally required in order to permit transfer work to count for any of the courses required for the major.